 What happens during a breastfeeding support visit?

-Our lactation consultants and counselors will help you weigh your baby, track their weight gain, and make suggestions for any feeding concerns you have.
-If you have a concern that they’re unable to address, the lactation consultant or counselor will refer you to our midwife or physician.
+Our lactation counselors will help you weigh your baby, track their weight gain, and make suggestions for any feeding concerns you have.
+If you have a concern that they’re unable to address, the lactation counselor will refer you to our midwife or physician.

-Our childbirth educators lead classes in a welcoming group setting.
+Our childbirth educator leads classes in a welcoming group setting.
 Combine your midwife or doctor appointments with a prenatal class and build a support network as you transition into parenthood.

 What is a childbirth educator?